Family separations: Settlement talks with Biden administration have broken down, attorneys say

 Hundreds of migrant families filed complaints over how they were treated — some in federal court, some administratively.

-“We are profoundly disappointed that this administration has walked away from its campaign promise to provide some measure of justice to these families and instead intends to defend the horrific family separation policy in court,” said Diana Reiter of Arnold & Porter, one of the lawyers leading the talks with the Department of Justice.
+“We are profoundly disappointed that this administration has walked away from its campaign promise to provide some measure of justice to these families and instead intends to defend the horrific family separation policy in court,” said Diana Reiter, one of the lawyers leading the talks with the Justice Department.
 “We look forward to proceeding with our litigation and have confidence in the judicial process.”

 Devlin Barrett contributed to this report.
 This is a developing story.
 Please check back for updates.